Experts Who Care

 Fresh, Colorful Flowers for Every Yard and Every Season

 We are located on Michigan Ave. in Saline and serve homeowners and landscaping contractors across Ann Arbor, Canton, Ypsilanti, Dexter, Milan, and Scio Township.
 Whether you are filling a single pot on your front porch or sourcing flowers for an entire landscape installation, we have the inventory and the expertise to help you do it right.
+For more details, call us!

 Flowers That Bloom in Summer for Peak Season Color

-Summer is when most people want their yard looking its absolute best, and the right flowers deliver exactly that.
-Flowers that bloom in summer like coneflowers, black-eyed Susans, zinnias, dahlias, and salvia are some of the most reliable and visually rewarding choices for Michigan gardens.
+Petunia, Geranium, Alyssum, Dahlia, or Zinnia are some of the most reliable.
 These varieties are well-suited to our warm season and keep producing color through the heat of July and August when lesser plants start to fade.
-We stock a strong summer bloomer selection throughout the season and rotate in fresh inventory regularly so there is always something worth planting.
+We stock a strong summer bloomer selection throughout the season and rotate in fresh inventory regularly, so there is always something worth planting.

 Flowers That Bloom in Fall to Extend Your Season